 - Make Charitable Distributions From a Qualified Plan

-Congress has not yet extended the rule allowing qualified charitable distributions (QCDs) for 2014.
+Congress has not yet extended the rule allowing qualified charitable distributions (QCDs) for 2015.
 If it is reinstated, you can contribute up to $100,000 directly from your IRA to your choice of qualified charities without federal tax consequences.
-In the absence of any Congressional action, the rule allowing QCDs expired after 2013.
-The distribution guidelines are as follows:

 For more information about UHY, please visit www.uhy-us.com.